department-of-veterans-affairs/va.gov-team/products/search/README.md

 ## The Problem

-Since the release of the modernized VA.gov in 2018, there has been no dedicated focus to optimize VA.gov's search experience -- both off-site (organic) and on-site - to the benefit of our users.
+Since the release of the modernized VA.gov in 2018, there has been no dedicated focus to optimize VA.gov's search experience -- both off-site (organic) and on-site -- to the benefit of our unique users.
 And yet, search is a primary utility/tool for VA.gov's users-- e.g., more than 40% of daily site visitors are referred by search engines and more than 10% of daily visitors use site search.

 Clearly, providing an authoritative, reliable and modern off-site and on-site experience for Veterans fully aligns with our North Star goals of:

 - Increase the use of self-service tools, focusing on services most important to Veterans.
 - Decrease the time users spend waiting for an outcome.
 - Consistently deliver a satisfying, reliable, and secure online experience.
-- Be the single source of truth of Veterans-related health and benefits content for service-members and VA stakeholders.
+- Be the single source of truth of Veterans-related health and benefits content for service-members.

 ### Discovery

+To understand how effectively our off-site and on-site search offerings address the needs of our audience, we are compiling data from these primary data sources:

+- Search.gov:
+- SEMRush:
+- Google Search Console & Bing Web Developers Tools:

 **Key discovery documents**